South Kalimantan: Tourism

 The city of Banjarmasin is known for its floating market (Indonesian and Banjarese: pasar apung).
 The floating market is a traditional market that is located on the Barito River and is open between 6:30 a.m. to 8:00 pm.
 Traders and buyers here all use means of transportation (a type of boat) to peddle and search for their merchandise.
 There are several floating markets in Banjarmasin.
 One of the legendary and popular is the Lok Baintan floating market on the Martapura River.
 In this Floating Market, traders sell their wares using wooden boats known as jukung, here people can buy various kinds of plantation and agricultural products as well as other merchandise such as clothes, cakes and fish.
 There also some Banjar specialties namely soto banjar and nasi sop banjar.
 Historically, like the typical market features of the past, this market was originally a place for exchanging goods between people from garden produce and agriculture, and now it uses money exchange tools.

 Loksado has become a favorite for tourists not only locally but also overseas.
 This sub-district, located in South Hulu Sungai Regency, is home to the Meratus Mountains and a diversity of local cultures, including the Meratus Dayak people culture.

 The city of Martapura, South Kalimantan is the focal point of a diamond industry.

 Cuisine

 Banjarese cuisine has been influenced by many cultures, such as Malay, Javanese, Chinese and Indian.
 One of the famous culinary of this province is Soto Banjar.Soto banjar is served in many restaurants throughout the province.
 Soto banjar is a soto made from chicken meat as its main ingredient, then added with various spices such as onion, white onion, cumin, fennel, and cinnamon to make the soto more savoury.
-Additional juice from lime makes this dish eve more. fresh.
+Additional juice from lime makes this dish even more fresh.
 This dish is usually served during lunchtime.
 The stalls selling Soto Banjar are not only in South Kalimantan.
 Outside of South Kalimantan there are also many stalls that sell Soto Banjar.
 Soto Banjar also has been adopted as one variant of Indomie instant noodle, representing Kalimantan cuisine.